adplabs/JQL/README.md

 Tools and Docs
 --------------

-Here are some tools and docs to make using JQL easier to use!
+Here are some tools and docs to make JQL easier to use!

 JSDOCS: https://developers.adp.com/JQL/JsonQueryLanguage/jsdocs/index.html